krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 ---
 layout: post
 title: "Data input/output in Python - useful concepts for any dataset"
-author: "Keir"
+author: "Keir Johnson"
 ---

 Data is the life-blood (metaphorically speaking) that is pumped through the veins of any software program.
 Whether it is extracting data from a database, reading flat text files, or exchanging data via an API, understanding data exchange is fundamental.
 In the article below, I've highlighted what I consider to be important concepts for working with data in Python, specifically, for data processing or data science applications.

 ### Pandas for data input/output

 Just mention the words 'data' and 'python' and without a doubt, one of the very next words you'll hear is 'pandas'.
 Pandas is an extremely popular and powerful Python package for working with data.
 Pandas can read a variety of file types (e.g., .txt, .csv, .xlsx) to create a Python DataFrame, which is basically just a data table that can be easily manipulated using python.
 Pandas has a ton of functionality and you'll use it A LOT.
-It's definitely worth learning about what pandas can do from the official documentation [here.](https://pandas.pydata.org/pandas-docs/stable/)
+It's definitely worth learning about what pandas can do from the [official documentation.](https://pandas.pydata.org/pandas-docs/stable/)

 With so much functionality built into pandas, it can be hard to know what's needed for a typical data input/output task.
 Let's walk through an example to highlight some of the key concepts.
 A typical workflow for reading and working with a data set might look like this: